 Next step back in history once again with a visit to the birthplace of North Carolina’s Civil War governor, Zebulon B. Vance.
 To get there, continue north on the Blue Ridge Parkway to Bull Gap and Ox Creek Road (milepost 375).
 Follow Ox Creek Road until it intersects with Reems Creek Road; take a left to Zebulon B. Vance Birthplace Historic Site.
 This 1830s reconstructed farmstead is a North Carolina Department of Cultural Resources Historic Site.

-Depart Vance Birthplace take a left onto Reems Creek Road and follow sign to the small town of Weaverville.
+Depart Vance Birthplace take a left onto Reems Creek Road and follow the sign to the small town of Weaverville.
 Enjoy the shops, art galleries and restaurants.
 Stoney Knob Café has been a favorite since 1962.
 Diners describe it as hip, funky and exotic.
-The Well Bred Bakery is popular any time of day.
+The Well-Bred Bakery is popular at any time of day.

 Return to the Blue Ridge Parkway and travel north to Mount Mitchell State Park, accessed at milepost 355.
 Mount Mitchell is the highest mountain peak east of the Mississippi, and the observation platform at the summit offers spectacular views of the Blue Ridge Mountains (weather permitting.
 Note: It can be as much as 20 degrees cooler at that elevation, with clouds hanging about.
 But there is a museum, gift shop, and restaurant even if the big mountain is socked in.)